Original Sonic Onion Rings (Easy Copycat Recipe)

 6. Heat oil to 350 degrees.

-7. Prepare onion rings by shaking off the water and then dip into the flour.
+7. Prepare onion rings by shaking off the water and dipping them into the flour.
 Shake off excess flour.

-8. Dip floured onion rings into the melted ice cream and then into the cornmeal.
+8. Dip flour-coated onion rings into the melted ice cream and cornmeal.
 Gently shake off excess cornmeal.

-9. Place onion rings on a cookie sheet to dry for a few minutes before frying.
+9. Place the battered onion rings on a cookie sheet to dry for a few minutes before frying.

 Recipe Notes

-I suggest trying to use one hand for dry ingredients and the other for dipping the onion rings into the melted ice cream.
-It will go easier this way.
-These are messy, but they taste so good and you will never buy store-bought onion rings again.
+I suggest using one hand for dry ingredients and the other for dipping the onion rings into the melted ice cream.
+It will be easier this way.
+These are messy but taste so good that you will never repurchase store-bought onion rings.

 Frequently Asked Questions